 Yeah.

-Suffers from serious constitutional problems, free speech being the one of them, but also the fact that we have a presidential transition act in 1963 that that governs how this all operates.
+Suffers from serious constitutional problems, free speech being one of them, but also the fact that we have a Presidential Transition Act in 1963 that governs how this all operates.

 General Flynn pled guilty, entered a guilty plea as it relates to lying to federal agents during the investigation.

-All right, Jay Sekulo, American Center for Law and Justice, special counsel of the president.
+All right, Jay Seculo, American Center for Law and Justice, special counsel to the president.

 Thank you for being with us.